Published: June 2, 2022 | Last Updated: July 1, 2022

 This notice or letter may include additional topics that have not yet been covered here.
 Please check back frequently for updates.

-More information is needed to complete the processing of your individual income tax return.
+You submitted your income tax return that was not able to be processed.
+A letter is being sent to you because more information is needed to complete the processing of your individual income tax return.
 This information can include:

 Respond to the letter, even if you disagree with the information in the letter.
 If you disagree, send the IRS a letter explaining what information you think is in error.
 Provide the information requested in the letter.